roobscoob/among-us-protocol/05_innernetobject_types/02_lobbybehaviour.md

 The `LobbyBehaviour` object is spawned when joining a game lobby and despawned at the start of the game.
 It holds the map for the lobby.

-No data is contained in this object and so nothing needs to be serialized or deserialized.
+No data is contained in this object and so no additional data needs to be serialized or deserialized.

 ---